Category: News

 Adaptyst at FOSDEM 2026

-Featured image based on the one from: Wikimedia Commons (FOSDEM, Andrew Shadura) If you are around in Brussels on 1 February, please consider joining the Adaptyst presentation at FOSDEM 2026!
+If you are around in Brussels on 1 February, please consider joining the Adaptyst presentation at FOSDEM 2026!
 The main developer will talk about performance challenges at CERN and how Adaptyst aims to address these.
-The presentation will also serve as an invitation…
+The presentation will also serve as an invitation for everybody to join our open-source development efforts as a contributor.
+The…

 -